visinf/cups/README.md

 ```
 Note this script requires the path to the DepthG checkpoint (`depthg.pt`).

 Before running the script, specify your dataset path and the output path for pseudo labels in `cups/pseudo_labels/pseudolabel_gen.sh`.
+You also need to set the flag `--MODEL.CHECKPOINT` and provide the path to the DepthG checkpoint.

 The script splits the dataset and runs multiple processes in parallel.
 We used 16 processes for parallelization.
 Make sure to adjust the following parameters accordingly: